qarmin/system-info-collector/README.md

 ## Data file compatibility

-Compatibility between different versions of app is not guaranteed, so if you want to collect create graphs from csv file, be sure that you use the same version of app(csv file contains inside info which version of app was used).
+Compatibility between different versions of app is not guaranteed, so if you want to collect or create graphs from csv file, be sure that you use the same version of app (csv file contains inside info which version of app was used).

 Usually incompatibilities are quite easy to workaround by manually adding/removing records from csv file.

 ## OS Support

-Currently, fully supported is only Linux, due using manually reading `/proc` files(performance reasons).
+Currently, fully supported is only Linux, due to using manually reading `/proc` files (performance reasons).

-App should also fully work on Mac, but on Windows capturing process cpu/memory usage is not supported(except that, everything should work fine).
+App should also fully work on Mac, but on Windows capturing process cpu/memory usage is not supported (except that, everything should work fine).

 ## License